Patricio D. Cruz y Celis Peniche

 About

-I was trained in applied and cultural anthropology, and I’m now interested in incorporating evolutionary theory and mixed methods to understand human behavioral and cultural diversity.
+I was trained in applied and cultural anthropology.
+I’m now interested in incorporating evolutionary theory and mixed methods to understand human behavioral and cultural diversity.

-I am broadly interested in how modernization is influencing the behavioral strategies and cultural dynamics of rural and indigenous populations in Latin America.
+I am broadly interested in population-level behavior change.
+More specifically, how modernization is influencing the behavioral strategies and cultural dynamics of rural and indigenous populations in Latin America.

 Advisor: Dr. Cristina Moya